 November: New Zealand

-This adventure capital has sprung to the forefront of popularity of late, thanks, in large part, to still-buzzy resorts (the Farm at Cape Kidnappers, the Lodge at Kauri Cliffs, Matakauri Lodge) and noteworthy new openings like Helena Bay, an 800-acre lodge on the country’s idyllic North Island, which hosts no more than five couples at a time in its oceanfront villas.
-(And has a private two-mile beach and Michelin-quality restaurant for which the chef sources ingredients from an extensive on-property garden and farm.)
+This adventure capital has sprung to the forefront of popularity of late, thanks, in large part, to still-buzzy resorts (the Farm at Cape Kidnappers, the Lodge at Kauri Cliffs, Matakauri Lodge) and noteworthy places like Helena Bay, an 800-acre lodge on the country’s idyllic North Island, which hosts no more than five couples at a time in its oceanfront villas (And has a private two mile beach and Michelin-quality restaurant for which the chef sources ingredients from an extensive on property garden and farm).
 Plan to visit before peak summer season, when daytime temperatures are comfortably warm and cooler nights mean fireside cuddles.

 Or go to...

 Rwanda's Volcanoes National Park, which runs along the border of Uganda and the Democratic Republic of Congo, is home to one of the world's highest concentrations of mountain gorillas.
-Although it's regarded as a year-round activity, one of the best times for gorilla trekking is the short dry season from mid-December to early February (or the long dry season, June to September).
-During this time, couples can stay at the just-opened Bisate Lodge, managed by Wilderness Safaris, or the forthcoming One&Only Gorilla's Nest, and embark on daily hikes for an up-close look at these gorillas in one of their last-remaining natural habitats.
+Although it's regarded as a year round activity, one of the best times for gorilla trekking is the short dry season from mid-December to early February (or the long dry season, June to September).
+During this time, couples can stay at the Bisate Lodge, managed by Wilderness Safaris, or the forthcoming One&Only Gorilla's Nest, and embark on daily hikes for an up close look at these gorillas in one of their last remaining natural habitats.

 Or go to...

-St. Kitts: Escape the cold winter months on this less-traveled island, soon to house the splashy new Park Hyatt St. Kitts, the first Caribbean property from the luxe brand.
-Couples will find it hard not to dine every night at the Stone Barn, an adults-only restaurant serving an exclusive chef's tasting menu, but the seaside dining room at the ocean-to-table-style Fisherman's Village promises a worthy alternative.
+St. Kitts: Escape the cold winter months on this less traveled island, soon to house the splashy Park Hyatt St. Kitts, the first Caribbean property from the luxe brand.
+Couples will find it hard not to dine every night at the Stone Barn, an adults-only restaurant serving an exclusive chef's tasting menu, but the seaside dining room at the ocean-to-table style Fisherman's Village promises a worthy alternative.